The idea was to listen, learn, and share ideas, concerns and visions – all through a constructive, civil dialogue. See the Chat Session Meeting Notes.

 Starting with the End in Mind

 Self-discover and clarify Basalt’s important character values and goals.
 Envision the ideal characteristics.
-See current “Our Town” Drawings.
+See prior “Our Town” Drawings.

 Creating The Capacity For Change